sevenval/SHMT/README.md

 * The data array keys and values are always cast to string.
 * Data files cannot be exchanged between 32 bit and 64 bit systems or systems with different endianness.
+* The code compiles and runs on Linux systems.
+Other platforms have not been tested.

 ## PHP Class